rhythmZero7/sequraChallenge/README.md

 I did not optimize the seeding of the DB because I preferred to invest more time in the actual solution than the loading of the data.

 ### Todo's
 A lot can still be done to improve this code.
-Especially in the controller.
-Look at code for specifics.

 Would have also liked to add a programmed job to run the Worker each Monday.